casper-network/docs-archive/dapp/writting-rust-contracts.md

 This section explains step by step how to write a new smart contract.

 ### Basic Smart Contract

 The CasperLabs VM executes smart contract by calling thecall function specified in the contract.
 If the function is missing, the smart contract is not valid.
 The simplest possible example is an empty call function.
 ```rust
 #[no_mangle]
 pub extern "C" fn call() { }
 ```
 `#[no_mangle]` attribute prevents the compiler from changing (mangling) the function name when converting to binary format of WASM.
 Without it, the VM exits with the error message: `Module doesn't have export call`.

-### Falling gently
+### Using Error Codes
 The CasperLabs VM supports error codes in smart contracts.
 It's possible to create a set of error codes for your smart contract for different errors that may occur during contract execution.
+When a contract returns an error, it's visible in the Block Explorer.
 Here is an example of how a custom error code works:

 ```rust
 use casperlabs_contract::contract_api::runtime;